aframosp/AGNView/README.md

-# Reproduction repository for paper "The viewing angle in AGN SED models, a data-driven analysis"
+# Reproduction repository for "The viewing angle in AGN SED models, a data-driven analysis"

 =======

 This repository contains data and code to reproduce the results of the paper "The viewing angle in AGN SED models, a data-driven analysis"(add link).
+Each step of the work is described in a [step-by-step](/Data/Additionals/StepByStep.md) file with their respective [Jupyter notebooks](/Notebooks).

 For any questions or remarks, contact: [a.f.ramos.padilla@sron.nl](mailto:a.f.ramos.padilla@sron.nl)

 Some re-runs in the notebooks are needed to verify everything is working correctly.
-We are also organizing the table of contents and improving the code.
-License and Citation files are missing as well.
+LICANSE and Citation files are missing as well.

 ## Software requirements